Khabib Nurmagomedov: Nurmagomedov vs. McGregor

 On Friday, 3 August 2018, the UFC announced that Nurmagomedov would make his first defence of his lightweight title against Conor McGregor at UFC 229 on October 6 in Las Vegas.
 In the fight, Nurmagomedov won the first two rounds, but lost the third round to McGregor.
 It was the first time Nurmagomedov lost a round in his UFC career.
+His streak of 31 consecutive UFC rounds won ended, second only to Georges St-Pierre's record streak of 33 consecutive UFC rounds won.
 He managed to defeat McGregor in the fourth round via submission.
 After the contest, Nurmagomedov scaled the Octagon and tried to attack McGregor's teammate Dillon Danis, which resulted in a brawl between the two teams.
 After the bout against the Irishman, Khabib improved his record to 27–0 which was then the longest win streak in UFC history.
 The event drew 2.4 million pay-per-view buys, the most ever for an MMA event.